-Direct-to-Consumer brands are taking over, you may have heard of them, or even perhaps are a customer of some of these companies.
+Direct-to-Consumer selling is taking over, you may have heard of them, or even perhaps are a customer of some of these companies.

 Compared to a traditional retailer, using a direct to consumer model offers a range of advantages for the business.
 Prior to the boom of the internet, retail was controlled by distributors.
 You’d work hard to create your products and you’d then have to show the distributors that it would be beneficial for them to sell your products in their stores.